SnoozeHub/snoozehub-backend/README.md

 ## Services:
 - grpc-server: Grpc server for backend, this is the main service for development
 - grpc-web-proxy: proxy for the grpc-server (port: 9090)
-- mongodb: database (port: 27017, user: root, pass: root)
+- mongodb: database (port: 27017)
 - mongo-express: web interface to manage mongodb (port: 8081)
 # How to use for dev
+1. Place 'mailgun-sending-key.key' file in secrets folder
-1. Open The folder in vscode
+2. Open The folder in vscode
-2. Using remote container extension, select reopen in container
+3. Using remote container extension, select reopen in container
+4. Install reccomended tools
-3. Develop or go to [localhost:8081](localhost:8081) to manage the database
+5. Develop or go to [localhost:8081](localhost:8081) to manage the database
+# How to use for production
+TODO

+#TODO
+SetProfilePic doesn't check if it is avif removeAccount remove only the account itself non optional values are assumed that are optional, it can crash add check if booking is valid with MinimumDaysNotice

+add regex of telegram username to check also that add indeces in setupdb function